State Fire Academy

 - Providing leadership and a workforce that will hold one another accountable for honoring our mission and vision, while continuously striving to reach our goals

 In 1950, the General State Authority of Pennsylvania purchased 11 acres of ground for the construction of a State Fire School.
 In 1953, construction of the Pennsylvania State Fire

 School started is the extreme west end of Lewistown at 1150 Riverside Drive.
 It opened with the first class being held in June 1955.
 The full-time staff at that

 time consisted of an administrator, three instructors, clerical support, and a maintenance man.
 The school offered one and two week programs year round.
 This resident program attracted students from across Pennsylvania and its neighboring states.
 The courses were state mandated to be tuition free and remain tuition free

 The State Fire "School" operated under various state agencies and today is part of the Office of the State Fire Commissioner.
 Also during its growing process, the name of

-the Academy's curriculum is very comprehensive and is responsive to all training and education needs of Pennsylvania's emergency responders.
-The current Academy
+the academy's curriculum is very comprehensive and is responsive to all training and education needs of Pennsylvania's emergency responders.

-.
-Each year, this program delivers over 5,000 programs across the Commonwealth; and, the majority of the programs are conducted right in the fire department station.
-The Academy
+The two field education supervisors manage a statewide Local Level Training Program.
+Each year, this program delivers more than 5,000 programs across the commonwealth.
+The majority of the programs are conducted right in the fire department station.
+The academy

 also administers the

-program which has certified over 56,000 emergency responders in the Commonwealth.
+program, which has certified more than 56,000 emergency responders in the commonwealth.